zxymike93/SICP/README.md

 > the ability to see the machine as more than when you were first led up to it, that you can make it more.”
 >
 > —Alan J. Perlis (April 1, 1922 – February 7, 1990)

+## How to start?

+There are only two things you need to do to benefit from *The Wizard Book*.

+1. Book mark [the HTML Version](http://sarabander.github.io/sicp/) and read.
+2. Download and install [Racket](https://download.racket-lang.org/) and code.

+**Remember:
+Do not spend time trying "Scheme-realated" tools (such as *Emacs*).
+Do one thing at one time.
+**